This is your ultimate guide showcasing What to Wear in Germany. Get all of your packing tips and styling advice here.

 Top style tips for Germany

-- Clothes in dark colors are always popular.
+- Clothes in dark or neutral colors are always a great choice when packing for Germany.

-- Jeans are very popular especially with younger people but they are always smart and clean.
-Black tailored jeans would be a good choice.
+- Jeans are very popular, but they are always smart and clean, rather than distressed or ripped styles.
+Black/navy tailored jeans would be a good choice.

 - If you are looking for a highly versatile travel jacket to bring along we highly recommend the SCOTTeVEST range.
-Their range of jackets have been specifically designed with traveling in mind and include RFID security (to protect your passport information), 23 secure pockets and personal connectivity integration.
+Their range of jackets has been specifically designed with traveling in mind and includes RFID security (to protect your passport information), 23 secure pockets, and personal connectivity integration.

 Shoes to pack for Germany

-- In many German towns there are cobbled streets, but wear comfortable stylish shoes or sandals rather than sneakers.
-We love Hotter shoes, for total comfort along with style.
+- In many German towns there are cobbled streets, so wear comfortable shoes or sandals, depending on the season you travel.

 Pack for the weather